-The following organisations have been crucial to the development of a successful unsupported conference system that remains unique internationally.
+The following organisations have been crucial to the development of a successful conference system that remains unique internationally.

 Alfred Health is known for offering the best emergency and acute care in Australia.
 Alfred Health has two emergency departments treating paediatric and adult patients.

 The Alfred Emergency & Trauma Centre (E&TC) is a purpose-built modern facility consisting of a level one adult trauma centre, resuscitation and trauma bays, fully monitored general cubicles, rapid assessment cubicles, fast-track cubicles and a co-located emergency short-stay unit.
 The Alfred E&TC is the busiest trauma centre in Australasia.
 The Centre is recognised as a pacesetter in the international emergency care arena and has consistently been linked to progressive developments in health care and services, medical research and healthcare teaching.
 It has also been a leader in implementing new models of care to ensure greatest accessibility for patients and efficiency of service delivery.
 The Alfred E&TC has the highest level of academic output of any emergency department in Australasia.

 Sandringham Emergency Department provides emergency care for adult and paediatric patients in metropolitan Melbourne.
 The Department has five main clinical areas with resuscitation bays, an acute area, fast-track and consulting rooms, a short stay unit and a co-located urgent care clinic staffed by Genera Practitioners (medical) and Advanced Nurse Practitioners to streamline the management low risk patients who present to the emergency department.